alien4cloud/alien4cloud.github.io/documentation/1.3.0/admin_guide/backup_restore_migrate.md

 {% endhighlight %}
 {% endnote %}

-To backup Alien4Cloud :
+## Perform backup

+To backup Alien4Cloud, go to the bin folder, and perform the command:

 {% highlight sh %}
-./a4c-admin-tool.sh -backup 1.1.0 -n backup110
+./backup-restore-tool.sh -backup -n backup121
 {% endhighlight %}

-# Restore
+For more commands and options, you can have the help doc displayed:

+{% highlight sh %}
+./backup-restore-tool.sh -help
+{% endhighlight %}

+## Perform restore

-{% info %}
+{% warning %}
 We recommend users to stop Alien4Cloud but not ElasticSearch in order to perform the restore.
 Alien4Cloud should be restarted once restore is completed.

 However, if you 100% sure that restore operation has no impact on clouds or plugins configuration you can perform a 'hot restore' and don't need to stop Alien4Cloud.
-{% endinfo %}
+{% endwarning %}

-{% note %}
+{% info %}
 In order to perform a restore with elasticsearch up and alien down you should be running in a classical production setup where elasticsearch process is independant from Alien4Cloud.
 See [advanced configuration](#/documentation/1.3.0/admin_guide/advanced_configuration.html) for more details.
-{% endnote %}
+{% endinfo %}

 Before to run the script below you should make sure that Alien4Cloud is stopped and elastic-search is running.

 {% highlight sh %}
-./a4c-admin-tool.sh -restore 1.1.0 -n backup110
+./backup-restore-tool.sh -restore -n backup121
 {% endhighlight %}

 Once data is restored you can restart Alien4Cloud server.

 # Migrate
-{% note %}
+{% warning %}
 Before migrating data, please make sure to backup your data before.
-This guide can only used for migration from 1.1.0 to 1.3.0.
+This guide can only used for migration from __`1.2.1`__ to __`1.3.0`__.
+{% endwarning %}

+{% warning %}
+<h5> Plugins migration </h5>
+Please beware that if you have custom plugins imported in your alien4cloud instance, they will be discarded after migration.
+Therefore, you should re-upload them after the process is over.
+We do not guarantee the compatibility of those with the new Alien4cloud version.
+{% endwarning %}

+In order to migrate Alien4Cloud you must download the [ migration tool ](http://fastconnect.org/maven/service/local/artifact/maven/redirect?r=fastconnect-snapshot&g=alien4cloud&a=alien4cloud-migration&v=LATEST&p=zip&c=distrib) and copy it to the machine where Alien's running (or anywhere which has access to Alien's data folders).
+After unzipping the archive, the tool can be configured at ***path_to_unzipped_tool/config/config.yml***

+{% highlight yaml %}

+elasticsearch:
+# Name of your elasticsearch cluster
+  cluster_name: alien4cloud
+# Addresses of elasticsearch cluster nodes
+  addresses: 129.185.67.37:9300,129.185.67.26:9300

+# The poller polls elasticsearch to export data for migration
+poller:
+# The poller's scroll lease and batch size see https://www.elastic.co/guide/en/elasticsearch/guide/1.x/scan-scroll.html
+  scroll:
+    lease: 120
+    batch_size: 100

+# Where elasticsearch data will be exported and store after transformation
+exporter.dir: /tmp/alien4cloud/migration/1.3/exported
+importer.dir: /tmp/alien4cloud/migration/1.3/toImport

+transform:
+# Application's Id has changed from 1.2.1 to 1.3.0
+#Provide here a tag name that, if present on an application, will be use as base for its Id.
+#If not, an Id will be auto-generate from the application's name
+  application_tag: testTag

+alien4cloud:
+# version to which to migrate to
+  version: 1.3.0
+# alien4cloud runtime directory.
+See "directories.alien" option in your alien4cloud config
+  dir: /opt/alien4cloud/data
+# directory in which alien4cloud stores Cloud Service Archives.
+See "directories.csar_repository" option in your alien4cloud config
+  csar_repository: csar
-{% endnote %}
+{% endhighlight %}

-* Perform those following commands to migrate data
+* Perform the following commands to migrate data

 {% highlight sh %}
-./a4c-admin-tool.sh -migrate 1.1.0
-# As there are breaking changes between cloudify 3 plugin 1.1.0 and 1.3.0, you will be obliged to swap plugin code of old version with the new one
-cp /opt/alien4cloud/alien4cloud-premium/init/plugins/alien4cloud-cloudify3-provider-1.3.0.zip .
-unzip alien4cloud-cloudify3-provider-1.3.0.zip
-# '112a6d4c-1744-496e-b837-76ac2199f7d1' is id of your cloudify 3 plugins, it will be different than the one in this guide
-# Those commands swap old plugin's code with new version
-rm -rf /opt/alien4cloud/data/work/plugins/content/112a6d4c-1744-496e-b837-76ac2199f7d1/*
-mv * /opt/alien4cloud/data/work/plugins/content/112a6d4c-1744-496e-b837-76ac2199f7d1/
+./migration-tool.sh -migrate -v 1.2.0

-# Start Alien after migration
+# Start your new Alien4cloud configured properly, after migration
 cd /opt/alien4cloud/alien4cloud-premium/
 ./alien4cloud.sh
 {% endhighlight %}

-* Once Alien is up, you should go to cloudify 3 orchestrator's configuration and fill in those keys then re-enable the orchestrator
+* Once Alien is up, you should update your cloudify 3 orchestrator's configuration, to be able to deploy applications on Cloudify 3.4: For every location:

-{% highlight yaml %}
-delayBetweenDeploymentStatusPolling: 30
-delayBetweenInProgressDeploymentStatusPolling: 5
-delayBetweenLogPolling: 2
-{% endhighlight %}
+  * **dsl**: ***cloudify_dsl_1_3***
+  * **imports**: on the imports of types.yaml, change the version ***3.3.1*** to ***3.4***

-* Verify that all plugins have been re-uploaded properly else re-upload them and refresh your browser by emptying its cache so that new plugins' UI can be loaded.
+* Verify that all plugins (excepts custom ones) have been re-uploaded properly else re-upload them.

+* Refresh your browser by emptying its cache so that new plugins' UI can be loaded.
-* As you could see, your old plugin which is marked as of version 1.1.0 is now using code of the version 1.3.0 after the swap operation.
-It works but it's a bad practice for maintainability (plugin 1.1.0 but in fact 1.3.0).
-We suggest that you create new orchestrator with the new version of the plugin, then migrate in an incremental manner all your applications to the new orchestrator.

 Normally with this procedure, you should have your Alien functional with new version 1.3.0.